Erdos-Projects/fall-2025-brain-tumor-diagnosis/Glioblastomas vs Others, IDH mutation classifier (2D CNN)/README.md

     - The model jointly processes imaging and metadata features (sex and age) through a hybrid CNN–fully connected architecture to perform binary classification of IDH status.

 IDH_classifier.pth
-- Best model for the IDH classifier (the epoch with lowest loss on the validation data).
+- Best model for the IDH classifier (the epoch where training loss starts to plateau).
 This was then used to test against the hold-out test data.